-Heroin causes significant and pervasive damage to the brain and body.
-It is one of the most addictive and potent narcotics, and quickly alters the brain’s chemistry, rewiring it to constantly crave the drug.
-As long-term heroin abuse persists, users leave themselves vulnerable to a variety of permanent physical and emotional risks.
+Using heroin causes significant damage to the brain and body.
+It is one of the most addictive drugs, and quickly changes the brain’s chemistry.
+Heroin rewires the brain, making it constantly crave the drug.
+With long-term heroin abuse, users leave themselves vulnerable to a number of permanent physical and emotional risks.
 The good news is that the signs and symptoms of heroin abuse are clear.
 Long-term heroin abuse can cause many obvious changes.
 If you think your loved one has a heroin addiction, keep an eye out for:

 - Extreme Weight Loss